alexey-alanreys/jinn-core/README.md

-# Jinn Core
+# Jinn Trading Framework

-Official implementation of the Jinn algorithmic trading framework.
+Official implementation of the **Jinn** algorithmic trading framework.

 For installation, configuration, and usage guides, see the documentation: